 From the Department of Orthopedic Surgery, Thomas Jefferson University, Rothman Institute

 - For some epidural steroid injections did not work at all.
-“Patients with lumbar disc herniation treated with epidural steroid injection had no improvement in short or long-term outcomes compared with patients who were not treated with epidural steroid injection.”(4)
+“Patients with lumbar disc herniation treated with epidural steroid injection had no improvement in short or long-term outcomes compared with patients who were not treated with epidural steroid injection.”(5)

-This is from Stanford University
+Also from Stanford University

 “Despite a high success rate at 6 months, the majority of (patients) experienced a recurrence of symptoms at some time during the subsequent 5 years.
 Fortunately, few reported current symptoms, and a small minority required additional injections, surgery, or opioid pain medications.
-Lumbar disc herniation is a disease that can be effectively treated in the short-term by transforaminal epidural steroid injections or surgery, but long-term recurrence rates are high regardless of treatment received.”(5)
+Lumbar disc herniation is a disease that can be effectively treated in the short-term by transforaminal epidural steroid injections or surgery, but long-term recurrence rates are high regardless of treatment received.”(7)

 Epidural steroid injection the most frequently performed pain procedure, dangerous?